FREQuency ATTribution: benchmarking frequency-based occlusion for time series data: Experiments Results

-In addition to the AUC, the Infidelity, Sensitivity, and Continuity were computed for all datasets.
-The Infidelity~\cite{yeh2019fidelity}, measures to which degree the predictor function changes when the explanation is changed.
-In contrast to that, the Sensitivity~\cite{yeh2019fidelity} measures the change in the explanation when the input is slightly changed.
-This means that for the Sensitivity the attribution has to be recomputed, making it computationally pricier, while the Infidelity does not require an additional computation of the attribution.
-The Continuity measures the absolute distance between adjacent time steps in a signal, and therefore is an indicator for the cognitive load.
-A larger Continuity value means that the signal is noisier, making it more difficult to interpret.
-Based on that, a lower Continuity results in a smoother signal which is easier to understand as it does not contain irrelevant spikes.
-In Figure~\ref{fig:cdd_sens_inf_cont} the rankings of the different approaches for each of these metrics are shown.
-It is visible that in the case of the Infidelity, the frequency-based approaches are significantly better than the tradition attribution.
-In contrast to that, the Sensitivity ranks the approaches in the opposite sequence.
-This is especially the case because the frequency-based approaches show larger changes when the input is perturbed because it introduces new frequencies which are represented in the attribution and in case they are irrelevant, they are removed when the input is optimized.
-Finally, the results of the continuity show that the traditional explanation is more continuous than the frequency-based attribution because it can precisely attribute some points and assigns a low value to the majority of the data points.
-This is not the case for the frequency attribution, making it difficult to compare the approaches.
-Summarizing the overview, it can be stated that evaluating the frequency attribution requires additional efforts as it is not suited for existing measurements to be directly compared against the traditional attribution and tackles a slightly different problem.
-Throughout the remaining experiments, the results will highlight that the frequency attribution shows excellent performance when filtering the signal and focusing on the important part and that applying the traditional attribution on the frequency attributed signal provides great insights on the signal importance.
+In addition to the \textit{AUPC}, \textit{Infidelity}, \textit{Sensitivity}, and \textit{Continuity} were computed for all datasets. \textit{Infidelity}~\cite{yeh2019fidelity} measures the degree to which the predictor function changes when the explanation is altered.
+In contrast, \textit{Sensitivity}~\cite{yeh2019fidelity} measures the change in the explanation when the input is slightly perturbed.
+Thus, \textit{Sensitivity} requires recomputing the attribution, making it computationally more expensive, whereas \textit{Infidelity} does not necessitate additional attribution computation. \textit{Continuity} measures the absolute distance between adjacent time steps in a explanation and thus serves as an indicator of cognitive load.
+A higher \textit{Continuity} value indicates a noisier signal, making it harder to interpret.
+Conversely, a lower \textit{Continuity} produces a smoother signal that is easier to understand, as it lacks irrelevant spikes~\cite{ancona2019gradient}.
+Figure~\ref{fig:cdd_sens_inf_cont} shows the rankings of all approaches for each of these metrics.
+The results reveal that for \textit{Infidelity}, frequency-based approaches significantly outperform traditional attribution.
+Conversely, \textit{Sensitivity} ranks the approaches in the reverse order.
+This occurs because frequency-based approaches exhibit larger changes when the input is perturbed, as perturbations introduce new frequencies that appear in the attribution and are subsequently removed during signal optimization if irrelevant.
+Finally, \textit{Continuity} results show that traditional attribution produces smoother explanations than frequency-based attribution, since it can precisely highlight specific points while assigning low values to most data points.
+Frequency attribution lacks this precision, making direct comparisons challenging.
+However, the combined frequency and traditional attribution approach achieves better \textit{Continuity} than frequency attribution alone.